 The eventual adoption of Christianity by Grand Duke Jogaila (1387) did not stop the knights.
 Lithuanians forged a long-lasting alliance with Poland that eventually extinguished the Teutonic threat.
 Ruled by Grand Duke Vytautas Lithuania became the largest state in Europe, stretching from Baltic to the Black sea in the 15th century.

 A new threat came from the east with Moscow rapidly gaining power and conquering lands.
 In response Lithuania and Poland formed a Commonwealth in 1569.
 Initially it was successful in dettering enemies.
 However the political union led to gradual polonization of the Lithuanian nobility as Lithuanians of the time regarded Polish culture to be superior.

 By the 17th century Poland-Lithuania was weakened due to a unique yet hard-to-manage political system of "Noble democracy" where a concensus was a prerequisite for any important decision.
 The Commonwealth lost a series of wars that wiped out its great power position.
 In the late 18th century (1772-1795) the country was completely partitioned and annexed by Prussia, Austria and Russia with the main Lithuanian lands falling under the Russian rule.

 The Russians banned Lithuanian language and suppressed Catholic religion.
 There were two unsuccessful revolts to restore Poland-Lithuania (1831 and 1863) but eventually the National Revival established a goal for Lithuania independent of both Russia and Poland.
 The restoration of statehood finally became possible after both the crumbling Russian Empire and the Germans surrendered in World War 1.

 Limited industrial revolution and urbanization took place in late 19th century but the newly independent Lithuania was still an agricultural society.
 The short period of prosperous freedom was cut short again by the World War 2 (1940).
-Lithuania was occupied once by the Nazis and twice by the Soviets, both powers perpetrating genocides.
+Lithuania was occupied once by the Nazi Germany and twice by the Soviet Union, both powers perpetrating genocides.
 The brutal Soviet occupation lasted for 45 years and only ended in 1990.
 In this era hundreds of thousands people, including the entire intellectual elite, were murdered, tortured or expelled to Siberia in cattle carriages.
 This has left deep economical, pscyhological and spiritual scars in the Lithuanian nation.